 \subsection{Outline}

-After reviewing the definitions of the Seiberg-Witten and Donaldson invariants and the superconformal simple type condition in Section \ref{sec:Prelim}, we introduce the $\SO(3)$-monopole cobordism formula and some useful reformulations of Conjecture \ref{conj:WC} in Section \ref{sec:MonopoleCobordism}.
+After reviewing the definitions of the Seiberg--Witten and Donaldson invariants and the superconformal simple type condition in Section \ref{sec:Prelim}, we introduce the $\SO(3)$-monopole cobordism formula and some useful reformulations of Conjecture \ref{conj:WC} in Section \ref{sec:MonopoleCobordism}.
 The technical heart of the paper appears in Section \ref{sec:CoeffComp}.
-We cite an algebraic condition, Lemma \ref{lem:AlgCoeff}, stating when polynomial equations determine coefficients in Section \ref{subsec:AlgPrelim} and review some basic results on difference operators in Section \ref{subsec:DiffEquation}.
+In Section \ref{subsec:AlgPrelim}, we cite an algebraic condition, Lemma \ref{lem:AlgCoeff}, that states when polynomial equations determine coefficients and review some basic results on difference operators in Section \ref{subsec:DiffEquation}.
 In Section \ref{subsec:ExManifoldsBlowUp}, we apply Lemma \ref{lem:AlgCoeff} to the blow-ups of some examples of standard four-manifolds constructed in \cite{FSParkSympOneBasic} which satisfy Conjecture \ref{conj:WC} to show that the coefficients appearing in the $\SO(3)$-monopole cobordism formula are either determined, as in Proposition \ref{prop:HighDegreeCoefficients}, or satisfy a difference equation which determine them up to a polynomial, as in Proposition \ref{prop:LowICoefficientDifferenceRelation}.
-Finally, in Section \ref{sec:MainProof} we prove the crucial Lemma \ref{lem:SCSTVanishingSum} which gives a polarized version of the vanishing condition on Seiberg-Witten polynomials appearing in \eqref{eq:SWPolynomial}.
+Finally, in Section \ref{sec:MainProof} we prove the crucial Lemma \ref{lem:SCSTVanishingSum} which gives a polarized version of the vanishing condition on Seiberg--Witten polynomials appearing in \eqref{eq:SWPolynomial}.
 Combining Lemma \ref{lem:SCSTVanishingSum} with the polynomial dependence of the unknown coefficients shows that the terms with these coefficients can be ignored in the sum giving Donaldson's invariant, thus proving Conjecture \ref{conj:WC}.